-- 8) Structural Damage - 9) ACV estimating - 10) Screening for fraudulent claims - b.
+- h.
+Structural Damage - i.
+ACV estimating - j.
+Screening for fraudulent claims - b.
 SCs must have an ongoing training plan and program for continuing education of staff appraisers, including fraud awareness. - c.
 SCs must have a plan for periodic evaluation of the quality and accuracy of its independent appraisers. - d.
-Reinspections must be completed on 75 percent of all repaired motor vehicles whose damage exceeded \$4,000 including damages paid under a Direct Payment Plan. - e.
-Reinspections must be completed on 25 percent of all repaired motor vehicles whose damage was less than \$4,000 including damages paid under a Direct Payment Plan. - 8.
-SCs must establish procedures to comply with claims requirements included in the mandatory pre-insurance inspection program established by Regulation 211 CMR 94.00 (Appendix F).
+Re-inspections must be completed on 75 percent of all repaired motor vehicles whose damage exceeded \$4,000 including damages paid under a Direct Payment Plan. - e.
+Re-inspections must be completed on 25 percent of all repaired motor vehicles whose damage was less than \$4,000 including damages paid under a Direct Payment Plan. - 8.
+SCs must establish procedures to comply with claims requirements included in the mandatory pre-insurance inspection program established by Regulation 211 CMR 94.00.
+Refer to Appendix F.